Brand Name: Amaryl

 - Conversion from other oral hypoglycemic agents:

-- Observe patients carefully for 1-2 weeks when being converted from long half-life sulfonylureas to glimepiride, because of potential for overlapping of hypoglycemic effects
+- Observe patients carefully for 1-2 weeks when being converted from long half-life sulfonylureas to glimepiride, because of the potential for overlapping of hypoglycemic effects

 - Prolonged hypoglycemia reported with use; titrate dose conservatively; monitor for hypoglycemic or hyperglycemic symptoms